Although I’d never been to Bangladesh before, my mission was the Bangladesh ship breaking yards. It was Jan/Feb 2003 and this is what happened.

 Here’s my 2014 travel destination map for starters.

 (China is looking promising, and I’m pretty sure they have their own deep port ship breaking yard).

 Of course, Bangladesh was worth the adventure and I’d go back any day.
 Best take your own transport or driver though.
-Local transport type stuff, ie; bus drivers hitting road holes at 100 Km p/h is NOT fun.
+Local transport type stuff, ie; bus drivers hitting road holes at 100 Km/h is back breaking.

 Bangladesh Ship Yards on Google Earth